Accutane Relapse: How Often It Occurs? What Are The Options?

 The ideal dosing is largely unknown.

 Additionally, if the acne persists even after the first course of the therapy.
-You may have to take a second course.
+One may have to take a second course.
 Notably, there should be a gap of at least two months between the first and second courses.

-For this reason, your doctor may ask you to take a high dose of it.
+For this reason, a doctor may ask to take a high dose of it.
 Worried about the side effects of Accutane?
 The researchers say there is no significant difference in the incidence of side effects between the low dose and high dose groups.
 JAMA Dermatology, 2013.
 “High-dose isotretinoin treatment and the rate of retrial, relapse, and adverse effects in patients with acne vulgaris.”

 Measures To Prevent Relapse